--This game originally came out in 1990 as a sequel to Super Mario Bros 3.
-It was included in the 1994 version of Super Mario All-Stars, ported to Virtual Console in 2007, and included in Super NES Classic in 2017.
-Here we will cover some neat things about the remake/port Super Mario World: Super Mario Advance 2 from 2001.
-This idea spawned from me owning the manual to both versions and secondly this gamefaqs as linked here.
+-Super Mario World for the Super Nintendo Entertainment System was released in 1991(USA) as a sequel to 1990's Super Mario Bros 3.
+Here we are going to compare it to the 2001 port Super Mario World: Super Mario Advance 2 on Game Boy Advance.
+This idea spawned from me owning the manual to both versions and also a gamefaqs linked here.
 Because that guide is well done and covers a lot, our main focus will be changes in the manuals!
 Turns out they changed a lot more than you’d think.
-Read on and enjoy!

 -The GBA port of Super Mario World’s manual rewords the story found in the original manual.
-The original explicitly states that SMW takes places after SMB3 however like the great Koopaling dispute that's been changed over the years.
-Source: Kotaku article
+The original explicitly states that SMW takes places after SMB3.

 Characters/ Denizens in/of Dinosaur Land The SNES original has this in the manual under “Characters in Dinosaur Land”, the GBA remake has it in a separate mini poster titled “Denizens of Dinosaur Land” which also has the map on the backside.
 Interestingly, the enemy descriptions are rewritten.